Management of scoliosis: Physical therapy

 Physical therapists and occupational therapists help those who have experienced an injury or illness regain or maintain the ability to participate in everyday activities.
 For those with scoliosis, a physical therapist and/or occupational therapist can provide assistance through assessment, intervention, and ongoing evaluation of the condition.
 This helps them manage physical symptoms and/or use compensatory techniques so that they can participate in daily activities like self-care, productivity, and leisure.

 One intervention involves bracing.
 During the past several decades, a large variety of bracing devices have been developed for the treatment of scoliosis.
 Studies demonstrate that preventing force sideways across a joint by bracing prevents further curvature of the spine in idiopathic scoliosis, while other studies have also shown that braces can be used by individuals with scoliosis during physical activities.
-It is important to note that scoliosis is not merely a lateral or sideways deformity, but occurs in three dimensions as a rotational component is often present.
+Scoliosis is not merely a lateral or sideways deformity, but occurs in three dimensions as a rotational component is often present.

 Other interventions include postural strategies, such as posture training in sitting, standing, and sleeping positions, and in using positioning supports such as pillows, wedges, rolls, and corsets.

 Adaptive and compensatory strategies are also employed to help facilitate individuals to returning daily activities.